• Home

 Saddling Up For Success

-International Black Finals Rodeo will also restore trustorical knowledge of the proud legacy of Black cowboys and cowgirls originating in ancient Kamit (Khanit), starting with various Per Aa (Pharoah) such as Ra Messu I (Rameses I) "Overseer of Horses" and Ay "Master of Horses" and various Abosom (Deities/Gods/Goddesses/Forces In Nature) such as Afua (Het Heru) "Mistress of Horses" who also takes the form of the sacred nantwi (cow), Adwoa (Auset) who takes the form of the sacred nantwi (cow), Min (Men) who takes the form of the sacred nantwinini (bull), Oboade (Ptah) who takes the form of the sacred nantwinini (bull), and Abe (Tehuti) "Master of Horses", who govern many of the animals and daily activities associated with being Black cowboys and cowgirls.
+International Eboni Finals Rodeo will also restore trustorical knowledge of the proud legacy of African-American (Eboni)cowboys and cowgirls originating in ancient Kamit (Khanit), starting with various Per Aa (Pharoah) such as Ra Messu I (Rameses I) "Overseer of Horses" and Ay "Master of Horses" and various Abosom (Deities/Gods/Goddesses/Forces In Nature) such as Afua (Het Heru) "Mistress of Horses" who also takes the form of the sacred nantwi (cow), Adwoa (Auset) who takes the form of the sacred nantwi (cow), Min (Men) who takes the form of the sacred nantwinini (bull), Oboade (Ptah) who takes the form of the sacred nantwinini (bull), and Abe (Tehuti) "Master of Horses", who govern many of the animals and daily activities associated with being Black cowboys and cowgirls.

-International Black Finals Rodeo will also destroy the myth that akyiwadefo (white people) became cowboys and cowgirls by any other means than observing and training under the first Black cowboys and cowgirls on every continent.
-International Black National Finals Rodeo will create a platform for the Black descendants of indigenous African Americans to embrace and perpetuate the cultural practices of husbandry their Ancestors & Ancestresses held dear in their families and communities.
-International Black Finals Rodeo will also put an end to misogyny in Black rodeo culture by ensuring performance is the only criteria needed to qualify and advance in pursuit of respect, recognition, and prize money.
+International Eboni Finals Rodeo will also destroy the myth that akyiwadefo (white people) became cowboys and cowgirls by any other means than observing and training under the first African-American (Eboni)cowboys and cowgirls on every continent.
+International Black National Finals Rodeo will create a platform for the African-American (Eboni) descendants of Indigenous African-Americans (Eboni) to embrace and perpetuate the cultural practices of husbandry their Ancestors & Ancestresses held dear in their families and communities.
+International EboniFinals Rodeo will also put an end to misogyny in African-American (Eboni) rodeo culture by ensuring performance is the only criteria needed to qualify and advance in pursuit of respect, recognition, and prize money.

 *Financial reports of this venture are posted online each month.